-3.2 The force uses partnership-orientated evidence-based problem-solving to reduce and prevent longterm crime, ASB, harm and vulnerability.

-6.2 The force provides good-quality safeguarding and support for all vulnerable people.
+How do we know?
+Related PEEL Measures - 3.2 The force uses partnership-orientated evidence-based problem-solving to reduce and prevent longterm crime, ASB, harm and vulnerability. - 6.2 The force provides good-quality safeguarding and support for all vulnerable people.

-Multi-Agency Working and Information Sharing Report

-Working Together to Safeguard Children

-Making Safeguarding Personal: What might 'good' look like for the police?
+Useful Links Multi-Agency Working and Information Sharing Report Working Together to Safequard Children Making Safeguarding Personal: What might 'good' look like for the police?

-Action 2.6.2 Officer Norms

-Recognise that officer/staff norms will change from exposure to aspects of criminality/vulnerability and that these need to be re-set so that thresholds of acceptability are maintained

-A supported and resilient workforce who can recognise and manage the effects of exposure to aspects of criminality/vulnerability (e.g. compassion fatigue, moral injury and vicarious trauma) leading to a healthier workforce, reduced sickness levels and increased retention.

-Victims, communities and the public experience an appropriate level of response from police and are always treated with dignity and respect leading to improved relationships and better engagement.

-Objective 1: To re-set thresholds of acceptability through training and briefings ensuring officers and staff are better equipped to recognise and respond to vulnerability appropriately Objective 2: Ensuring through supervision and leadership that officers and staff are better supported to re-set their thresholds and thus recognise and respond to vulnerability consistently
+Action 2.6.2 Officer/Staff Norms Return to Action Plan Recognise that officer/staff norms will change from exposure to aspects of criminality/vulnerability and that these need to be reset so that thresholds of acceptability are maintained ORGANISATIONAL IMPACT: A supported and resilient workforce who can recognise and manage the effects of exposure to aspects of criminality/vulnerability (e.g. compassion fatigue, moral injury and vicarious trauma) leading to a healthier workforce, reduced sickness levels and increased retention.
+EXTERNAL IMPACT: Victims, communities and the public experience an appropriate level of response from police and are always treated with dignity and respect leading to improved relationships and better engagement.
+Objective 1: To reset thresholds of acceptability through training and briefings ensuring officers and staff are better equipped to recognise and respond to vulnerability appropriately Objective 2: Ensuring through supervision and leadership that officers and staff are better supported to reset their thresholds and thus recognise and respond to vulnerability consistently What do we mean?

-Training and briefings are provided which help officers/staff identify and re-set changes in their thresholds of acceptability.
+Training and briefings are provided which help officers/staff identify and reset changes in their thresholds officers/staff reset thresholds of acceptability. of acceptability.
+What do we need?

 Officers and staff to have knowledge of and receive training in:

-- Signs of trauma, compassion fatigue and burn-out
+- · Signs of trauma, compassion fatigue and burn-out

-- Coping mechanisms
+- · Coping mechanisms

-- Identifying vulnerability
+- · Identifying vulnerability

-- · Expected behaviours and attitudes
+- Expected behaviours and attitudes

+What do we mean?

-The culture of the force is supportive in helping officers/staff re-set thresholds of acceptability.
+The culture of the force is supportive in helping What do we need?